weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - Populated it with data objects,
     - Using an inference API, or
     - Using custom vectors,
-- Performed text similarity searches.
+- Performed searches, including:
+    - Semantic search,
+    - Sementic search with a filter and
+    - Generative search.

 Where next is up to you.
 We include a few links below - or you can check out the sidebar.